 As with its other models, Audi provides a three-year standard warranty up to 60,000 miles.
 Owners have the option to add a fourth year of warranty cover up to a total of 75,000 miles at an additional cost that varies according to model.
 The same process applies to adding cover for a fifth year or up to 90,000 miles.

-The Q8 hasn’t yet been tested by road safety organisation Euro NCAP, but Audi’s products usually achieve a five-star rating when they are.
 All versions of the Q8 come with six airbags and LED matrix headlamps that can bend their full beams around oncoming cars so as not to dazzle other motorists, along with driver assistance systems including automatic emergency braking and lane departure warning.
 If you’re prepared to raid the options list, the Q8 can be specified with 39 separate driver assistance systems, but many of them come as standard with the Vorsprung model.
 These include - among many others - a 360-degree camera, camera-based traffic sign recognition and a more sophisticated cruise control system that basically amounts to semi-autonomous driving.